wp-plugins/remember-me-controls/readme.txt

 == Changelog ==

+= 1.3 =
+* Use YEAR_IN_SECONDS and HOUR_IN_SECONDS constants instead of doing the time calculation
+* Add backwards compatibility for *_IN_SECONDS constants added to WP 3.5
+* Update plugin framework to 035
+* Discontinue use of explicit pass-by-reference for objects
+* Regenerate .pot
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Note compatibility through WP 3.5+
+* Update copyright date (2013)
+* Remove ending PHP close tag
+* Create repo's WP.org assets directory
+* Move screenshots into repo's assets directory

 = 1.2 =
 * Add setting 'remember_me_forever' to allow user to forego having to make up a large number